Aviidity/laravel-library/README.md

 # BOOK MANAGER

-A Laravel project that manages a simple CRUD for a Library
+A Laravel project that manages a simple Library with CRUD

 ## Development Setups